lorixlou/sparkify_ml_proj/README.md

 ## Results<a name="results"></a>

 Random Forest Classifier with accuracy 0.8709677419354839 and f1-score 0.8471630486237912 comes to the best fitted model.
+See more details of conclusions at [User's Churn Rate Prediction](https://medium.com/@lorixlou/users-churn-rate-prediction-problem-4b838ca433f7)

 ## Licensing, Authors, Acknowledgements<a name="license"></a>
 This code is run based on the data source: [Udacity](https://classroom.udacity.com/nanodegrees/nd025/)